ArvindPawar08/database_project/README.md

 Database Purpose:

-This database is built for a cloud computing platform that allows users to rent virtual machines to execute code for computer applications and computations.
-It serves the purpose of maintaining the cloud resources of the company like MachineImages, Instances, Storage etc. It provides security by encrypting sensitive information like User’s Passwords and their Card Details.
+This database is built for a cloud computing platform that allows users to rent virtual machines to execute computer applications and computations.
+It serves to maintain the company's cloud resources like MachineImages, Instances, Storage, etc. It provides security by encrypting sensitive information like Users' passwords and their Card Details.
 It automatically creates a bill and executes a transaction once the user stops using an Instance.
-It is built with the intuition that the users have the ability to configure their own virtual machines and request for additional infrastructure for a specified price.
+It is built with the intuition that the users can configure their own virtual machines and request additional infrastructure for a specified price.
 Overall, this database facilitates data collection, processing, billing, transactions and reporting of various processes in this business environment.

 Business Problems Addressed: